-Audio: Speaker emits clicks-per-radiation event.
-The sound level is typically 70 dB at 0.61 m (2 ft) and can be turned off by placing the selector switch in the QUIET position.
-The audio speaker also emits a steady tone when the level of radiation exceeds the alarm set point or when the battery level drops, indicating the need for battery replacement.
+Audio: Speaker emits clicks per radiation event.
+The sound level is typically 70 dB at 61 cm (2 ft) and can be turned off by placing the selector switch in the QUIET position.
+The audio speaker also emits a steady tone when the battery level drops, indicating the need for battery replacement.
+In addition, the speaker works in conjunction with the ALARM LED to indicate an alarm condition.

-Alarm: automatically set to three deviations above background within four seconds after power-up.
-Detected radiation in excess of the alarm point will trigger an audible beep and a red ALARM LED, whether in NORMAL or QUIET operating mode.
+Alarm: The alarm point may be set from 0 to full-scale meter deflection.
+Detected radiation in excess of the set alarm point will trigger a red ALARM LED and a steady audible tone whether in NORMAL or QUIET operating mode.